fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.7.0/Get-AzureRmADAppCredential.md

 ```

 ### -ApplicationId
-The id of the application to retrieve credentials from.
+Specifies the ID of the application to get credentials from.

 ```yaml
 Type: String